Full-Stack-93/alx-system_engineering-devops-1/0x03-shell_variables_expansions/README.md

 Value: rm *
 Script: alias ls="rm *"

-Task 1 - Create a script that prints hello user, where user is the currentLinuxuser.
+Task 1 - Create a script that prints hello user, where user is the currentLinux user.
 Script: echo "hello $USER"

+Task 2 - Add '/action' to the 'PATH'. '/action' should be the last directory the shell looks into when looking for a program.
+Script: PATH=$PATH:/action

+Task 3 -